Milton Casco

-Milton Óscar Casco (born 11 April 1988) is an Argentine professional footballer who plays as left-back for River Plate.
+Milton Óscar Casco (born 11 April 1988) is an Argentine professional footballer who plays as left-back for Atlético Nacional.

 Club career

 Born in María Grande, Entre Ríos Province, Casco began his professional career with Gimnasia y Esgrima La Plata of the Argentine Primera División in 2009.
 In July 2012 he signed for Newell's Old Boys under manager Gerardo Martino, who bought 50% of his economic rights.

 In August 2015, Casco was close to a €2.5 million move to French club Olympique de Marseille.
 The transfer fell through when compatriot Marcelo Bielsa unexpectedly resigned as the Ligue 1 team's manager.

 On 9 September 2015, Casco signed a three-year contract with CA River Plate, with the Buenos Aires–based club purchasing 85% of his economic rights for $3 million.
 He made his debut four days later in the Superclásico against arch-rivals Boca Juniors, a 1–0 home loss.
 On 18 July 2017 he signed an extension until June 2020.
 On 12 February 2021 he signed an extension until December 2023.
 On 13 September 2022, he extended his contract until December 2025.

+On 6 January 2026, Casco signed with Atlético Nacional.